apache/calcite/site/_docs/reference.md

   as equivalent to `variant['field']`.
 Note, however, that the field notation is subject to the capitalization rules of the SQL dialect, so for correct operation the field may need to be quoted: `variant."field"`

+The runtime types do not need to match exactly the compile-time types.
+As a compiler front-end, Calcite does not mandate exactly how the runtime types are represented.
+Calcite does include one particular implementation in Java runtime, which is used for testing.
+In this representation the runtime types are represented as follows:

+- The scalar types do not include information about precision and scale.
+Thus all `DECIMAL` compile-time types are represented by a single run-time type.
+- `CHAR(N)` and `VARCHAR` are both represented by a single runtime `VARCHAR` type.
+- `BINARY(N)` and `VARBINARY` are both represented by a single runtime `VARBINARY` type.
+- `FLOAT` and `DOUBLE` are both represented by the same runtime type.
+- All "short interval" types (from days to seconds) are represented by a single type.
+- All "long interval" types (from years to months) are represented by a single type.
+- Generic types such as `INT ARRAY`, `MULTISET`, and `MAP` convert all their elements to VARIANT values

+The function VARIANTNULL() can be used to create an instance of the `VARIANT` `null` value.

 ### Spatial types